 The Council will only grant planning permission for mineral extraction where proper provision has been made for the restoration and aftercare of the site.
 Restoration proposals should take account of specific characteristics of the site and its locality and restore and/or enhance the landscape character of the area.
+Restoration proposals should include enhancement of biodiversity, community recreation and access except where it has been demonstrated that such enhancement is not possible or is not appropriate in relation to the proposed afteruse of the site.

-Any opportunities for enhancing biodiversity, community recreation and access should be considered.
-The Council will normally require applicants to provide a restoration and aftercare bond or make other financial provision to ensure full restoration and reinstatement of the site should the developer fail to implement the previously agreed restoration plan.
+The Council will normally require applicants to provide a restoration and aftercare bond or make other financial provision to ensure full restoration and reinstatement of the site should the developer fail to implement the previously agreed restoration plan